🧠 Cognitive Block

 Pattern tracking for improvement:

-We keep a simple log recording: project type, number of revision passes, confidence at "done" declaration, and post-feedback assessment accuracy.
-Over time, patterns emerge.
-We might discover that we always overthink blog posts but underthink emails.
-We might notice that third-pass confidence is accurate but fifth-pass confidence is not.
+We keep a simple log.
+In it: project type, number of passes, how sure we felt at "done," and how right that guess was after feedback.
+Over time, patterns show up.
+We may find we always overthink blog posts but underthink emails.
+We may notice that third-pass sureness is on target but fifth-pass sureness is not.

-The goal is developing calibrated confidence: accurate self-assessment that improves with each project, steering between false certainty and perpetual doubt.
+The goal is building tuned sureness.
+Good self-judgment that improves with each project.
+Steering between false certainty and endless doubt.

 References